yalmip/yalmip.github.io/_posts/examples/2016-09-17-polytopicgeometry.md

 ![costs_LPVMPC]({{ site.url }}/images/mptyalmip8.png){: .center-image }

 In order to extend this concept, we first note that the Chebychev formulation can be interpreted as a robustness problem.
-Hence, we compute the Chebychev ball using the robust optimization module
+Hence, we can compute the Chebychev ball using the robust optimization module

 ````matlab
 d = sdpvar(2,1);
 optimize([A*(xc+r*d) <= b, uncertain(d), d'*d <= 1],-r)
 ````

 With this formulation at hand, we can generalize.
 The robust optimization module allows fairly general uncertainty descriptions when the uncertain constraint is elementwise.
-Hence, we can compute the 1-norm and infinity-norm Chebychev balls
+Let's compute the 1-norm and infinity-norm Chebychev balls!

 ````matlab
 plot(A*x < b);